 The Scheme classifies its investments based on its business model for managing those financial assets and their contractual cash flow characteristics.
-The Scheme's portfolio of financial assets is managed and its performance is evaluated on a fair value basis in accordance with the Scheme's documented investment strategy.
+The Scheme's investment portfolio is managed and its performance is evaluated on a fair value basis in accordance with the Scheme's documented investment strategy.
 The Scheme evaluates the information about its investments on a fair value basis together with other related financial information.

-Derivatives and equity securities are classified as financial assets at fair value through profit or loss.
+Equity securities are classified as financial assets at fair value through profit or loss.